owickstrom/domain-modeling-with-haskell-data-structures-oredev/src/slides.md

     - Capture interfaces and responsibilities using data types and type classes
     - Avoid the `Types.hs` trap
-* Leverage all the good abstractions in Haskell
+* Leverage all the lovely abstractions

 ## Type-Driven Development